cybersectroll/TrollAMSI/README.md

 **Note: Technically speaking, PrepareMethod() in both the "raw powershell" and .cs versions should be called (especially for our method 'M') but works without it too**

 ## Benefits
-- No P/Invoke or win32 API calls used such as VirtualProtect hence WAY more opsec safe
+- No P/Invoke or win32 API calls used such as VirtualProtect hence **WAAAAAY more opsec safe**
 - No amsi.dll patching

 ## Usage